Data File Compare

 Glossary of Terms

-This document is an introduction or overview of the data file comparison aspects of an application or data migration between a Mainframe System and a Windows System running a Micro Focus sub-system such as Enterprise Server, Application Server or Net Express.
-This white paper describes the technique for generating a COBOL program that will compare two data files in a Micro Focus or Mainframe environment.
+This document is an introduction or overview of the data file comparison challenges created as a result of doing an application or data migration between a Mainframe System and a Linux, UNIX or Windows (LUW) System running a Micro Focus sub-system such as Enterprise Server, Application Server or Net Express.
+This white paper describes the technique for generating a COBOL program (or a set of programs) that will compare two data files in a Micro Focus or Mainframe environment.
 The format of the files being compared may be sequential (fixed or variable length records) or VSAM.
 When a difference occurs the content of each record is displayed in hexadecimal, ASCII and/or EBCDIC.

-During the testing phase of an application migration between a Mainframe System and a Windows or UNIX System it is a requirement to compare the results of parallel test runs.
+During the testing phase of an application migration between a Mainframe System and a Linux, UNIX or Windows (LUW) System it is a requirement to compare the results of parallel test runs.
 Using a programmatic approach for data file comparison can be a quick and accurate way to compare large volumes of data.

-For discussion purposes and to better understand the requirements and the scope of what is really needed for a "data file compare process" during a parallel test cycle we will make the following assumptions.
+Defining the scope of what is really needed for a "data file compare" during a parallel application cycle is the first step.
+For discussion purposes and to better understand the requirements we will make the following assumptions.

-1. Identical jobs may be executed on a z/OS Mainframe System and a Windows System with Micro Focus Enterprise Server using JCL.
+1 Identical jobs may be executed on a z/OS Mainframe and an LUW platform with Micro Focus Enterprise Server using JCL.

 Note: Micro Focus Mainframe Access or MFA could simplify the transfer process.

-3. We will be running Micro Focus Net Express and Enterprise Server on a Windows System using an ASCII-encoded environment.
+3 We will be running Micro Focus Studio (or Net Express) and Enterprise Server on a Windows platform using an ASCII-encoded environment.

-The objective is to define a process and use technology that will let us have the flexibility of doing data file compares on the mainframe, a Windows platform or a UNIX platform (Windows or UNIX may be a server or a client system).
+The objective is to define a process and use technology that will let us have the flexibility of doing data file compares on an IBM Mainframe or an LUW System with Micro Focus.
+The following is a list of considerations that will add to the complexity and scope of effort.

 A special "Thank you" to Larry Simmons of Micro Focus for providing much of the information that is presented in this series of white papers and sample programs.